tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### Kernel Update

 To update the Asahi kernel, you can download newer files under `nix/m1-support` from this repo and place them under `/etc/nixos/m1-support`.
 Alternately, you can edit the kernel config in `/etc/nixos/m1-support/kernel/config`.
 Consult the comments in `/etc/nixos/m1-support/kernel/default.nix` and `/etc/nixos/m1-support/kernel/package.nix` for more details.
-Any changes will require a configuration rebuild to take effect.
-Note that if the kernel device trees change, U-Boot will need to be updated and reinstalled.
+Any changes will require a configuration rebuild and reboot to take effect.
+Note that if the kernel device trees change, U-Boot will need to be updated too.
+This will be handled automatically (see below).

+#### U-Boot/m1n1 Update

+U-Boot and m1n1 are automatically managed by NixOS' bootloader system.
+To update them, you can download newer files under `nix/m1-support` from this repo and place them under `/etc/nixos/m1-support`, or edit the files already there.
+Any changes will take effect after a configuration rebuild and reboot.

+If you roll back to a previous generation and things do not work properly due to a device tree incompatibility, you can run `/run/current-system/bin/switch-to-configuration switch` then reboot to force the bootloader and U-Boot/m1n1 to be reinstalled and loaded.

 ## Removal